 It’s a simple process, but time and again we’ve seen photographers caught off guard by a hefty cellular data bill.

-Taking a few minutes to calculate your data requirements and your budget accordingly, will give you peace of mind and keep your bottom line safe.
+Take a few minutes to calculate your data requirements against your budget and total photo upload limits, and keep your bottom line safe.

 To learn how to avoid other common long-term timelapse mistakes, check out: